Publishing Plugins

 The tarball must include:

-plugin.cjs(or the built JS descriptor entry);- the Go source directory;
+plugin.cjs(or the built JS descriptor entry);- every Go source directory referenced by your descriptor (

 Verify before publish: